Kim Jong Il bibliography

 Kim Jong Il (16 February 1941 – 17 December 2011) was the Supreme Leader of North Korea from 1994 to 2011.
+He was proclaimed with posthumous title as the "Eternal Leader of the Party and the Revolution" on 12 January 2012.
+Following his death in December 2011, the holiday was formally renamed the Day of the Shining Star which begins on 16 February and lasts for two days every year, where celebrations are observed throughout the country.
+Pyongyang has observances such as mass gymnastics, music performances, fireworks displays, military demonstrations and mass dancing parties.
+Boulevards are lined up with flags and banners.
+Millions of people visit the Kumsusan Palace of the Sun where both leaders lay in state, and is considered one of the most important national public holidays in North Korea, often viewed as second only to the "Day of the Sun" (Kim Il Sung's birthday) on 15 April.
+The name "Shining Star" refers to state propaganda claims that a bright star appeared over Mount Paektu near the Chinese border at the time of his birth.

 According to North Korean sources, Kim Jong Il published some 890 works during a period of his career from June 1964 to June 1994.
 (Note: 19 June 1964 is when Kim started his party work, at the Organization Department of the Central Committee of the Workers' Party of Korea.)
 According to the Korean Central News Agency (KCNA), the number of works from 1964 to 2001 was 550.
 In 2000, it was reported that the Workers' Party of Korea Publishing House has published at least 120 works by Kim.
 In 2009, KCNA put the numbers as follows:

 At least 354,000 copies of [Kim Jong Il's works] were translated into nearly 70 languages and came off the press in about 80 countries in the new century.

 There were more than 500 activities for studying and distributing the works in at least 120 countries and regions in 2006.
 The following year witnessed a total of more than 600 events of diverse forms in at least 130 countries and regions.
 And 2008 saw at least 3,000 functions held in over 150 countries and regions for the same purpose.